 Tarell Alvin McCraney, a successful playwright known for his Brother/Sister trilogy of plays, wrote In Moonlight Black Boys Look Blue in drama school.
 It was not published or produced, and there are no copies available to the public.
 People who have read it describe it as an emotional work that relies on sensory language instead of plot events.
 Three stories unfold simultaneously in the piece: a day in the life of a quiet child, a bullied teen, and a drug dealer.
 The story does not immediately reveal that all three of these stories are about the same person at different points in his life, that these seemingly disparate lives grew out of the same identity.

-Barry Jenkins, an indie filmmaker looking for his next project, was shown the script for In Moonlight Black Boys Look Blue in 2013 by an art gallery that McCraney trusted.
+Barry Jenkins, an indie filmmaker looking for his next project, was shown the script for In Moonlight Black Boys Look Blue in 2013 by an art gallery to which McCraney had given a copy.
 Jenkins and McCraney met to discuss a film adaptation, and discovered that they both grew up in Liberty City, Florida—in the same housing unit, even—but had never met.
 Liberty City was different for each of them; despite the shared location, they faced different pressures growing up.
 Together, they set about adapting the story into a film that spoke to both of them, that encompassed both of their worlds.